2021 Winter Commencement

-- Walk down the side aisle and up the middle aisle to return to your seat for the remainder of the ceremony.
+- Return to your seat for the remainder of the ceremony.

 Departure from the Floor Level after the Ceremony:

-- At the end of the ceremony, after the platform party and faculty recess, students will be free to exit the floor and connect with family and friends.
-There is no recessional for students and hooding faculty.
+- At the end of the ceremony students will be free to exit the floor and connect with family and friends.
+There is no recessional.

 - Due to the timing of other events in the Smith Center, staff will direct everyone off the floor and into the stands as soon as the ceremony is done.